PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter06/Tutorial/README.md

 </script>
 ```

-Here you just append the circle and set its class, so that it can be selected later.
-No data binding, dimensions, position or color are declared.
+Here, you just append the circle and set its class, so that it can be selected later.
+No data binding, dimensions, position, or color are declared.

 Now let’s go to the `js/view.js` module and edit the `drawPlanet()` function to _select_ the planet (that was previously appended) by its class name, like this: